 During an interview using a psychometric assessment brings a level of science into the hiring process.
 Many companies forgo these low-cost and highly predictive tests in the hiring process because they just don’t understand the incredible value they bring.

 Many validated profiling tools in the marketplace will measure key source traits associated with success in sales and predict performance.
 These tools are excellent at identifying potential red flags missed in the behavioral interviews.
 Finding the so-called, holes provides the hiring sales manager to ask more questions and dig deeper to either validate or negate the red flags.
 This component adds a second sobering look at the candidate that complements the interview process.
-The tool I have successfully used for the last 15 years is the Personal Orientation Profile.
+The tool I have successfully used for the last 15 years is the Predictor of Potential (POP).

 As head of sales during the hiring process it is incumbent that the rigours be used in the following areas:

 - Learn from past hires and examine your existing sales force and study behaviors, competencies, and profiles of your top and bottom performers so you can create a clear profile.